CS601-F21/Project2/README.md

 ![pubsub](https://github.com/CS601-F21/notes/blob/main/admin/images/pubsubdistributedproxy.jpg)

+## Team Option

+For this project, you have the *option* to work in a team of two students.
+Teams are not required, and teams may not exceed two students.

+### Team Requirements

+If you choose to work in a team, you must adhere to the following *additional* requirements:

+1. **By Thursday, September 23** *one* member of your team must complete the following form to establish your team: [Project 2 Team Submission](https://forms.gle/FFV73jZQtncMLtnG8)
+2. **By Thursday, September 30** *one* member of your team must complete the following form to describe your proposed distribution of work and resources you have used to learn how to write software as part of a team: [Project 2 Distribution of Work](https://forms.gle/ahcMtEZLved1bpLR9) It is okay if your distribution of work changes slightly before the final submission deadline; however, significant changes may result in a grade penalty.
+3. **By Thursday, October 7** *both* members of the team must complete the following form describing your design and implementation process and reflecting on what you learned from working in a team: [Project 2 Final Submission](https://forms.gle/G8Nv6apnCdhdh5B8A)
+4. Your interactive grading session must take place with Sami and will be longer in length.
+5. Both team members are responsible for understanding *all* code submitted as part of the solution.
+During interactive grading, the instructor will ask each team member specific questions about the code design and implementation.
+If either team member is unable to answer a question asked of them the team will, at minimum, earn 0 for that criterion.
+A more severe penalty may be assigned if

 ## Submission

 1. Use the following link to create your private github repository for this assignment: [Project 2](). **Note**, the repository is empty so you will need to set it up as required by the assignment.